An accelerated inexact proximal point method for solving nonconvex-concave min-max problems: Numerical experiments

 This section presents numerical results that illustrate the computational efficiency of the our proposed smoothing scheme.
 It contains three subsections.
 Each subsection presents computational results for a specific unconstrained nonconvex min-max optimization problem class.

 Each unconstrained problem considered in this section is of the form in \eqref{eq:intro_prb} and is such that the computation of the function $y_{\xi}$ in \eqref{eq:y_xi_def} is easy.
-Moreover, for a given initial point $x_{0}\in X$, three algorithms are run for each problem instance until a quadruple $(\bar{u},\bar{v},\bar{x},\bar{y})$ satisfying
+Moreover, for a given initial point $x_{0}\in X$, three algorithms are run for each problem instance until a quadruple $(\bar{u},\bar{v},\bar{x},\bar{y})$ satisfying the inclusion of \eqref{eq:sp_approx_sol} and

 is obtained, where $\xi=D_{y}/\rho_{y}$.

 We now describe the three nonconvex-concave min-max methods that are being compared in this section, namely: (i) the R-AIPP-S method; (ii) the accelerated gradient smoothing (AG-S) scheme; and (iii) the projected gradient step framework (PGSF).
 Both the AG-S and R-AIPP-S schemes are modifications of the AIPP-S scheme which, instead of using the AIPP method in its step~1, use the AG method of \cite{nonconv_lan16} and R-AIPP method of \cite{WJRVarLam2018}, respectively.
 The PGSF is a simplified variant of Algorithm 2 of \cite[Subsection 4.1]{2019Nouiehed_Lee} which explicitly evaluates the argmax function $\alpha^{*}(\cdot)$ in \cite[Section 4]{2019Nouiehed_Lee} instead of applying an ACG variant to estimate its evaluation.